 - 5 Easy DIY Christmas Ornaments You''ll Love

 Now back to our Christmas tree skirt sewing.
-I've compiled a long list of ideas for tree skirts - all with free patterns here, and you might be surprised that I did not include the pattern I used for my own Christmas tree skirt.
+I've compiled a long list of ideas for tree skirts - all with free patterns here.
+And it might surprise you that I did not include the pattern I used for my own Christmas tree skirt.
+Why?
 You won't find it on the list because it is not free, but it turned out gorgeous!
 If you want to check it out, I wrote about it here (if you want sneak peeks!).
-I'll be using it for years to come!
+We've been using it for years!

 40+ Christmas Tree Skirt Pattern Ideas

 And here are more than 40 free patterns and tutorials to choose from, from beginner-friendly to advanced projects.
+You'll never again need to search the internet for how to make a christmas tree skirt!
 I love tree skirts as they will encircle the tree base and hide the stand while adding that perfect holiday feel - choose your favorite!

 1) Easy PomPom Tree Skirt Tutorial